zendframework/zend-stratigility/doc/book/migration/to-v2.md

 > ### CallableMiddlewareWrapper and Stratigility 2.0
 >
 > As noted above, version 2 of Stratigility is incompatible with version 1.3 due
-> to signature changes in the http-interop project.
+> to signature changes in the http-middleware project.
 However, if you wrap your
 > callable middleware using `CallableMiddlewareWrapper`, you will need to make
 > no changes in your application to make it forwards compatible.
 >